1921 Atlantic hurricane season

-The 1921 Atlantic hurricane season featured the most recent major hurricane to strike the Tampa Bay area in Florida.
-Although no "hurricane season" was defined at the time, the present-day delineation of such is June 1 to November 30.
+The 1921 Atlantic hurricane season was an active hurricane season, with 12 tropical cyclones forming.
+Among them, seven became tropical storms, of which five strengthened into hurricanes.
+Furthermore, two of these strengthened into a major hurricane, Category 3 or higher on the modern-day Saffir–Simpson hurricane wind scale, the most since the 1917 season.
 The first system, a tropical depression, developed on June 1, while the last, a tropical storm, dissipated on November 25.
-Of note, three of the twelve cyclones co-existed with another tropical cyclone during the season.
+Of note, three tropical cyclones co-existed with another during the season.